m00sfett/stringen/README.md

 - Optional digits (`-i`)
 - Hexadecimal output (`-h`) respecting `-a`/`-A` for case
 - Configurable string length via positional `NUMBER`
-- Displays Shannon entropy of the generated string
+- Displays Shannon and password entropy of the generated string
-- Calculate Shannon and password entropy for an arbitrary string via `-r STRING`
+- Calculate the entropies for an arbitrary string via `-r STRING`

 ## Usage
 ```